Companyia Elèctrica Dharma: Dharma

-1971, Josep, Esteve and Joan met a saxophonist called Leandro, who was a big fan of The Road by Kerouac, the iconic book of the Beat Generation, which in Catalan was translated by Manuel de Pedrolo as "Els pòtols místics" or "Els pirats de la Dharma".
+1971, Josep, Esteve and Joan met a saxophonist called Leandro, who was a big fan of On the Road by Kerouac, the iconic book of the Beat Generation, which in Catalan was translated by Manuel de Pedrolo as "Els pòtols místics" or "Els pirats de la Dharma".

 During these early years some new faces came and went: for example, Joan Bofill (flute) and Joan Albert, who inspired Joan Fortuny to play the saxo.
 They shared the scene with Màquina!, the band which was regarded as the best underground rock or progressive music band of its time, alongside groups such as Agua de Regaliz, Baf or Bueyes Madereros.

 The first festival in which they took part was at Les Palmeres, in the district of Sants, on 30 June 1972.
 Also on the bill were other musicians who have become big stars such as Maria del Mar Bonet, Om, Baf, Fennech, Bueyes Madereros, Slo Blo, Jaume Sisa and Pau Riba.

 At that time, Josep, Esteve and Joan really got into hippy culture, oriental philosophies, countercultural values and the underground.

 Following the example of the K1 and K2 hippy communities from Berlin, Josep wrote a manifesto to organize an urban community as a first step towards a rural community.
 In this project they met Carles Vidal.

 1973 was an important year for Dharma.
 The urban community was set up, Carles joined the band as bass player and Joan took up the saxo, which gave the band their special unmistakable identity.